CPU Ready vs. CPU Wait: Why Your Cluster Looks Fine but Feels Slow

 My 3 Heuristics for CPU Management:

-- The “Numa” Law: Never size a VM larger than a single NUMA node (physical socket).
-If your server has 14 cores per socket, your max VM size is 14 vCPUs.
-Cross the NUMA boundary, and you introduce memory latency that ruins the CPU gains.
+2. The NUMA Law: Never size a VM larger than a single NUMA node.
+If your server has 14 cores per socket, your maximum VM size is 14 vCPUs.
+Cross the NUMA boundary and you introduce memory latency that erases the CPU gains.
+This is covered in depth in the Compute Architecture Learning Path.

 Stop throwing hardware at “slow.”
 Start taking vCPUs away.
 Your cluster will thank you.